JijoCleetus/browser-permission-extension/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+Copy the `manifest.json` file to dist folder to recognize it as a extension

 ## Running unit tests